Warda-Syeda/matlabMRICourse/part_one_understanding_data_structures.md

 ## Structures in MATLAB

 In MATLAB, a '.' operator identifies a structure.
-A structre contains a list of fields.
+A structure contains a list of fields.
 Each field is a variable name that stores a particular piece of data.

 {% codesnippet "./mCode/p1.m", lines="3:8" %}{% endcodesnippet %}